 - Scroll down to the Accounts section

 - Click on the + icon on the upper right.

 Chime customers can only be approved for a maximum boost of $20 due to their limited partnership.
-They recently kicked off a collaboration with Chime and are trying to see how to service all Chime customers.
-For now, all Chime customers are placed into a points program, where they will be required to earn points to cash out.
-Options to accumulate points can be done by watching ads, scanning receipts, and referring friends.
+They recently started a collaboration with Chime and are trying to see how to service all Chime customers.
+For now, all Chime customers are placed into a points program, where they must earn points to cash out.
+Options to accumulate points can be made by watching ads, scanning receipts, and referring friends.

 Linking your bank account is easy.
 You will see the prompt during the registration process during the initial phases of getting started.

 MoneyLion allows you to borrow up interest-free up to $1000 with optional tipping to keep it free.
 You need an established checking account of two months, regular income deposits, and a positive checking balance.
 They have other services like credit builder loans, checking accounts, managed investing, personal loans, and credit score tracking.

 - Click on the ‘Add Account’ link under the Transfers section.
 Or you can click on the ‘More Options’ menu located under the Finances tab.

 How does Chime SpotMe work?